alexgarces/react-typeform-embed/README.md

 `https://admin.typeform.com/form/<form-id>`

-You can also use any other option or callback from [the official SDK](https://developer.typeform.com/embed/) passing them as props.
+You can also use any other option (except `container`) and callback from [the official SDK](https://developer.typeform.com/embed/) passing them as props.
 Find more info here:

 - [Available Options](https://developer.typeform.com/embed/configuration/#available-options)
 - [Callback Functions](https://developer.typeform.com/embed/callbacks/)